Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Samuel Pepys' Diary.
 13th March 1668.
 Thence with our company to the King's playhouse, where I left them, and I, my head being full of to-morrow's dinner, I to my Lord Crew's (age 70), there to invite Sir Thomas Crew (age 44); and there met with my Lord Hinchingbrooke (age 20) and his lady, the first time I spoke to her.
 I saluted her; and she mighty civil and; with my Lady Jemimah, do all resolve to be very merry to-morrow at my house.
 My Lady Hinchingbroke [Note.
 Probably a reference to Elizabeth Wilmot Countess Sandwich the future Lady Hinchinbroke.]
 I cannot say is a beauty, nor ugly; but is altogether a comely lady enough, and seems very good-humoured, and I mighty glad of the occasion of seeing her before to-morrow.

 On 13th March 1716 Princess Philippine Charlotte of Prussia was born to Frederick William "Soldier King" I King Prussia (age 27) and Sophia Dorothea Hanover Queen Consort Prussia (age 28).
-She a granddaughter of King George I of Great Britain and Ireland.
+She a great x 3 granddaughter of King James I of England and Ireland and VI of Scotland.
 Coefficient of inbreeding 8.31%.

 On 13th March 1825 the inquest concluded "That the deceased, Mr. Wm.
 Owen (age 56), Esq,. died from taking a large quantity of Barclays drops; the bottle containing that liquid having been negligently and incautiously labelled, by the person who prepared the medicine as an opening draught, such as the said Mr. Owen had been in the habit of taking and that we understand the above lamented mistake took place at the house of Mr. Smith, a chymist and druggist in the Haymarket."